freeman-lab/gl-material/README.md

 # gl-scene-material

 Reusable materials for 3d scenes for use with [`stack.gl`](http://stack.gl).
-A `material` is defined simply as an object with two properties, a list of uniforms and a fragment shader, where the uniforms are grouped together into a struct in the shader.
 Works well with [`gl-scene`](https://github.com/freeman-lab/gl-scene) but can also be used on its own.

+A `material` is defined simply as an object with two properties, a list of uniforms and a fragment shader, where the uniforms are grouped together into a struct in the shader.
 This module takes one of these objects and generates a compiled shader program, by adding a vertex shader, and optionally performing string replacement on the fragment shader for any constants.

 Here are example materials:
 - [lambert](https://github.com/freeman-lab/gl-scene-lambert-material)
 - [normal](https://github.com/freeman-lab/gl-scene-normal-material)

-If you make a new one just publish it as `gl-scene-x-material`, and  submit a PR to this repo to add it to the list
+If you make a new one just publish it as `gl-scene-x-material`, and submit a pull request to this repo to add it to the list.

 ## install